Superintendent's Compendium

 • Guevavi Unit

-Determination: The use of horses and pack animals is restricted to areas where they will not present a safety hazard, and where their use causes minimum user conflict.
+This restriction is necessary to prevent a safety hazard and to designate areas where their use causes minimum user conflict.
 The impact of horses and pack animals on natural and cultural resources is also a consideration in determining where they can be used.

 36 CFR §1.5 – Activities Designated for Specific Use or Activity